 Your payment history is the most important factor used to determine your credit score because your credit score was created to predict the likelihood that you’ll repay your debts as agreed.
 Late and missed payments show creditors that they may not get their money back and make it harder for you to get approved for financing of any kind.

-Research Facts and Stats When You Shop For New Cards
+Do Your Research Before You Shop For New Cards

 Credit cards are an important financial product for consumers.
-They also are part of a huge marketplace that often changes in important ways for consumers, such as interest rate fluctuations or new options like BNPL loans.
+They also are part of a huge marketplace with changing conditions, including interest rate fluctuations or new options like BNPL loans.
 Fortunately, consumers have lots of great resources to keep up with card trends.

-When you’re shopping for new cards, take some time to read up on what’s going on, so you’ll understand your options and the terms, conditions, and benefits of the new cards that you’re interested in.
+When you’re shopping for new cards, take some time to read up on what’s going on so you’ll understand your options and the terms, conditions, and benefits of the new cards you’re interested in.